-Gina Dokko is an associate professor focused on strategic management.
+Gina Dokko is a professor focused on strategic management.
 She leads classes on managing and motivating teams.
 Previously, she worked in strategy and marketing at American Express and 3M.
 Her research focuses on organizational theory and behavior, careers, social networks, job mobility, and technology and innovation.

 Professor of Management

 International Research Fellow, Centre for Corporate Reputation, Oxford University

 An internationally recognized expert in organizational behavior, Kimberly Elsbach teaches negotiation skills in competitive business environments.
 She has been with the UC Davis Graduate School of Management since 1999.
 Her research focuses on the acquisition and maintenance of organizational reputations, especially in the areas of legitimacy, trustworthiness and creativity.

 Focused on the psychology of business negotiations, associate professor Stephen Garcia seeks to understand competition and cooperation in business settings.
 Previously, he served in marketing positions at Charles Schwab, Merrill Lynch and Wells Fargo.
 His research explores the psychology of competition and social comparison, as well as judgment and decision-making.